PROSE

 I live inside a dark house

-and click the old yellow fluorescent
+but sometimes click the old yellow fluorescent

 ON above the sink.
 Fruit flies, ghosts.